 Blog Post

-How to Open a PDF in Flutter using flutter_full_pdf_viewer
+How to Open a PDF in Flutter Using advance_pdf_viewer2

 Reinhard Hafenscher

-Illustration: How to Open a PDF in Flutter using flutter_full_pdf_viewer
+Illustration: How to Open a PDF in Flutter Using advance_pdf_viewer2

-In the first part of this tutorial, we’ll use an open source Dart package to present the PDF.
-In the second part, we’ll show how easy it is to integrate the Flutter PDF Library to add even more PDF features to your app.
+In the first part of this tutorial, you’ll use an open source Dart package to present the PDF.
+In the second part, you’ll see how easy it is to integrate the Flutter PDF library to add even more PDF features to your app.

-In this section, we’ll go over the steps for how to open a PDF in Flutter with flutter_full_pdf_viewer.
+This section covers the steps for how to open a PDF in Flutter with advance_pdf_viewer.
 We’ll assume you already followed the installation instructions to set up the Flutter command-line tools on your machine.

 Step 1 — Creating a New Flutter App

-We can use the flutter command to create a new Flutter app from the command line (we chose the name opening_a_pdf for our app):
+You can use the flutter command to create a new Flutter app from the command line (this example uses the name opening_a_pdf for the app):

 flutter create opening_a_pdf

-For the rest of the tutorial, we’ll work in opening_a_pdf:
+For the rest of the tutorial, you’ll work in opening_a_pdf:

 cd opening_a_pdf